KAZABANA/ECGMatch/README.md

 Semi-Supervised Learning for Multi-Label Cardiovascular Diseases Prediction: A Multi-Dataset Study =
-* A Pytorch implementation of our under reviewed paper Semi-Supervised Learning for Multi-Label Cardiovascular Diseases Prediction: A Multi-Dataset Study
+* A Pytorch implementation of our under-reviewed paper Semi-Supervised Learning for Multi-Label Cardiovascular Diseases Prediction: A Multi-Dataset Study
 * [arxiv](https://arxiv.org/abs/2306.10494)